-I have experienced the span of different seasons in special education through growth and promotion from early intervention (EIS) to elementary school into middle school and eventually to high school and, now, beyond.
+I have experienced the span of different seasons with my son in special education through growth and promotion from early intervention (EIS) to elementary school into middle school and eventually to high school and, now, beyond.
 The lessons along the journey are ever evolving and can become more complex and difficult to navigate as our children become older.
 (That’s one reason attrition is higher among secondary school students with disabilities.)
 It helps to have someone who can support you.

 Parenting and advocating requires stamina and steadfastness.
 It also requires knowledge and assertiveness—and follow-up, follow-up, follow-up.
 One principle that guides my advocacy is this: